Skip to Main Content

 Start with a few keywords that describe the health topic and target population you are investigating.

-For example: "food security" AND college students
+For example: college students housing affordability

 From the set of initial results, use the filters and limits on the left to narrow your results by content, date, or discipline